adityai/testng-parallelsample/README.md

-# testng-providersample
+# testng-parallelsample
-Sample testng class with data provider that loads unique test data based on method name

-Run the NewTest.java class with TestNG plugin in Eclipse
+Sample testng classes with parallel execution of methods, test classes, suites and multi-threaded.